 Explore Our Latest Insights on Artificial Intelligence (AI).
 Learn More.

-Proactive threat hunting is a cyclical, proactive and hypothesis-driven process that assumes an undiscovered breach of an unknown type has already occurred.
-There is no precipitating incident or roadmap; no high-fidelity detection rules have been triggered.
-As noted in NIST Special Publication 800-53, “The objective [of threat hunting] is to track and disrupt cyber adversaries as early as possible in the attack sequence and to measurably improve the speed and accuracy of organizational responses.”
-Public and private sector organizations should view proactive threat hunting as an “enhanced security requirement.”
+Proactive threat hunting is a cyclical and hypothesis-driven process that assumes an undiscovered breach of an unknown type has already occurred.
+In proactive threat hunting, there is no precipitating incident or roadmap; no high-fidelity detection rules have been triggered.
+As noted in NIST Special Publication 800-53, “The objective [of cyber threat hunting] is to track and disrupt cyber adversaries as early as possible in the attack sequence and to measurably improve the speed and accuracy of organizational responses.”
+By enabling organizations to identify and eradicate advanced persistent threats (APT) and uncover attacks that could be missed by automated cybersecurity controls, proactive threat hunting provides a critical way for organizations to improve their long-term cyber resilience.

 “If you can simply write a rule, write a rule.
 But then you don’t need to hunt,” – Anton Chuvakin, Former Vice President and Distinguished Analyst at Gartner, now senior security advisor for the office of the CISO at Google Cloud.

-In contrast, reactive threat hunts focus on known threats.
+In contrast with the proactive approach to threat hunting, legacy investigative approaches are often purely reactive, focusing on known threats.
 Hunts are typically triggered by a security incident or set of high-risk alerts.
 Investigators are often mid-tier Security Operation Center (SOC) analysts responsible for triaging and investigating alerts, root cause analysis, incident response, and consolidating logs in a security information and event management (SIEM) system.
 This essential work can be highly stressful due to the large daily volume of false positive alerts.
-Chronic alert fatigue is widespread, leading analysts to start ignoring many of the alerts.
+Chronic alert fatigue is widespread, leading analysts to overlook many of the alerts.
+This means that reactive threat hunting can only go so far in supporting an effective security strategy.
+Effective cyber threat hunting is proactive and is essential to build true cyber resilience.

 Threat hunters utilize a variety of data sources, tools and techniques to uncover threats.